Cloud CRM: How to Backup & Recover

 Microsoft doesn’t allow you to perform an in-place restore of your production instance.
 To perform in-place restore, you need first to switch it to a sandbox environment, and changing an environment type to sandbox will immediately reduce backup retention to seven days.

 Microsoft Dynamics 365 does not protect against ransomware, malware, or any defense against malicious users.

-A recovery solution designed for Microsoft Dynamics 365
+A recovery solution designed for Microsoft Dynamic 365

-Here are eight ways ConnectWise Recover SaaS makes Microsoft Dynamics 365 CRM data more recoverable:
+Here are eight ways ConnectWise SaaS Backup makes Microsoft Dynamics 365 CRM data more recoverable:

-ConnectWise Recover SaaS keeps track of all changed fields in the Microsoft Cloud Dynamics CRM applications and can easily roll needed data back in-place.
-It backs up entities/objects (and their related metadata), including its relationship(s), and recovers them without any service disruptions.
+ConnectWise SaaS Backup keeps track of all changed fields in the Microsoft Cloud Dynamics CRM applications and can easily roll needed data back in place.
+It backs up entities/objects (and their related metadata), including their relationship(s), and recovers them without any service disruptions.